Gethsemane - Prayer Service

 - God of compassion, you who know us better than we know ourselves, you who care deeply about our every anxiety and hurt, you who know our most secret dreams, receive these precious questions born of our own struggles.
 As Jesus' struggle intensified, he entrusted his life into your hands.
 God of mystery, we are on holy ground; sweep over us as you swept over the waters of the deep so long ago.
 May your Spirit strengthen each of us that we might pray with Jesus, "'Into your hands I commit my spirit'" [Luke 23:46, NJB].

-(This prayer is slightly adapted from Death, Grief, and Christian Hope, a mini-course in the Horizons series, by Nancy Marrocco [Winona, MN: Saint Mary's Press, 1997], page 25.
+(This prayer is slightly adapted from Death, Grief, and Christian Hope, a mini-course in the Horizons Program series, by Nancy Marrocco [Winona, MN: Saint Mary's Press, 1997], page 25.
 Copyright © 1997 by Saint Mary's Press.
 Permission is granted for this activity to be used for classroom or campus ministry purposes.
 This activity may not be republished in any form without written permission from Saint Mary's Press.
-To order this book, contact Saint Mary's Press at 800-533-8095, or visit our online catalog at www.smp.org/catalog.cfm.)
+To order this book, contact Saint Mary's Press at 800-533-8095, or order online.)

 Published February 9, 2004.